frolicorg/frolic/README.md

 * Single API for all your dashboard requirements
 * Automatically generates and execute SQL queries on your database
 * Automatically handles complex table relationships

+## Integrations

+We currently support MySQL database.
+We will add integrations with other databases in the future.

 ## Support and Community